-Rolling Stone Magazine have interviewed Satsangi and published a feature on the band, reviewing their 1st album ‘No Shoes in Satsang Hall’
+Rolling Stone Magazine published a feature on the band and reviewed their debut album

 Rolling Stone Magazine